jeremytammik/tbc/a/2008_rdbe_elem_diff.md

 Not sure how this will mesh with current Ripcord Engineering gbxml workflow.
 Time will tell.

+Many thanks to Jake for the great pointer and nice example.

 ####<a name="5"></a> Measuring Developer Productivity

 Dealing with programming teams in general, Dan North and Associates share some insights on how to measure developer productivity,